 In effect, you’re cashing in a portion of your Life Insurance benefit amount early.

 Our optional Critical Illness cover is available to anyone with a Smart Life Insurance policy.
-To avail of this cover, you must be a UK resident aged 18 and under 60 .
+To avail of this cover, you must be a UK resident aged between 18 and 60.

 For example, some types of cancer are not covered, typically those that are not classed as malignant, as well as prostate cancer, skin cancer and thyroid tumours (with some exceptions).